TannertheHowell/modular-fractal-generator/doc/Manual.md

     like _____.png, with the correct fractal name.
       * To open the fractal on Windows enter 'start _____.png' into the shell
       * To open the fractal on Mac enter 'open _____.png' into the shell
-      * To open the fractal on Linux....
-If you're using Linus you better already know or how did you even get to this point?
   * In the case of the program having an error:
     * If you type in the command without a fractal name: You will get a list of the possible fractals which you can then use to try again with a new command as well as a message saying "Please provide the name of a fractal as an argument",